sylabs/examples/database/mysql/README.md

 #### Start an instance of your MySQL container:

-Use the following command to start an instance of your Redis Singularity container:
+Use the following command to start an instance of your MySQL Singularity container:

 ```
 $ sudo singularity instance start -B /mysql/var/lib/mysql:/var/lib/mysql mysql.sif mysql